 At this point in time Dan and Pauline had started their own family and while they were working on making their dream a reality they were also raising two young daughters, Arianne and Nicole.
 Dan and Pauline got to experience the preschool experience first hand and figure out what they loved and what they could improve at their new preschool.
 In May of 1983 the Condricks were finally able to start construction and they opened the preschool on their younger daughter Nicole’s 2nd birthday on August 28th, 1983 with ten full classrooms.
 In 1991 the Condricks added the upstairs building to fill the growing need for the expanding community and the Condrick’s expanding family.
 Dan and Pauline welcomed a son, Ryan, in 1986 and he was now attending the preschool.
 Arianne and Nicole were attending the Before & After School Program at Carmel Mountain Preschool and the school age after care demand was significant, so in 1994 the Condricks added classrooms 12AB and the upper parking lot.

 Dan and Pauline have been leaders in the Rancho Penasquitos community and are constantly making a stand for children by supporting many non-profits that protect and benefit children and continuing their dream of having the highest quality preschool in the area.
-Carmel Mountain Preschool is a place that the Condricks were proud to send their three children and now are excited to send their grandson, Finn.
+Carmel Mountain Preschool is a place that the Condricks were proud to send their three children, as well as their two grandsons, Finn and Sebastian.

 The Condricks are amazed how often they are stopped by former students and parents who reminisce about their fond memories of Carmel Mountain Preschool: the ice cream socials, the holiday programs, the wonderful classroom experiences, and the lifelong friends they made.
 Those same former students and parents are now bringing their children and grandchildren to Carmel Mountain Preschool so they, too, can make those lifelong memories.